-A lot of people display lactose intolerance symptoms and these are very similar to those experienced by IBS sufferers.
+A lot of people display lactose intolerance symptoms and these are very similar to those experienced by Irritable Bowel Syndrome sufferers.

 In fact, a lot of sufferers don’t even realise they are intolerant, but cutting this complex sugar out of your diet can make a big difference to some.